|

 I do think it's only healthy to transpire – obviously or not – something that makes sense but picked off of another person or referential to another thing, in whatever language you prefer to use: it will most probably help define your identity instead of meaning the loss of it.

 Gladly we have been assisting to a constantly-evolving, exponentially noticeable outbreak of pure expression.
 This historically chained and overlapping imitation of an imitation, is – like the ouroboros biting its own tail – what's enabling us to express and evolve even further.
+We imitate, and pay (never silent) homage to what or who has touched us – mainly positively – made us grow into what we are.

 Thus, we are too being what we admire the most.